nledru/RENIN/README.md

 ## Running RENIN

-For a brief introduction to running RENIN on a single cell dataset, see the vignette at [Running RENIN](https://nledru.github.io).
+For a brief introduction to running RENIN on a single cell dataset, see the vignette at [Getting started](https://nledru.github.io/RENIN/gettingstarted.html).